next-theme/hexo-theme-next/.github/CONTRIBUTING.md

 If you just have a question, you'll get faster results by checking the [FAQs for a list of common questions and problems](https://theme-next.js.org/docs/faqs) or the [troubleshooting part of «NexT» Documentation Site](https://theme-next.js.org/docs/troubleshooting).

-Also, you can perform a [cursory search](https://github.com/theme-next/hexo-theme-next/search?q=&type=Issues&utf8=%E2%9C%93) to see if the problem has already been reported or solved.
+Also, you can perform a [cursory search](https://github.com/next-theme/hexo-theme-next/search?q=&type=Issues&utf8=%E2%9C%93) to see if the problem has already been reported or solved.
 You don't want to duplicate effort.
 You might be able to find the cause of the problem and fix things yourself, or add comments to the existed issue.

 #### Quick debug instructions

-Before submitting an Issue on GitHub, you can follow the steps below to debug:
+Before submitting an Issue on GitHub, you can follow our [Quick debug instructions](https://theme-next.js.org/docs/troubleshooting.html#Quick-Debug-Instructions) to debug.

-* Execute `hexo clean`, clear the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader)
-* Switch to another theme and check if the bug still exists (e.g. default theme landscape).
-In other words, prove that this is a NexT issue, not a issue from Hexo.
-* Upgrade theme NexT to the latest version.
-* Upgrade Hexo and Hexo plugins to the latest version.
-* Upgrade Node.js and `npm` to the latest version.
-* Uninstall all non-essential Hexo plugins, or reinstall all plugins using `npm install --save`.

-If you get an error message from Hexo or your browser, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.

-If you find a bug in the source code, most importantly, please check carefully if you can reproduce the problem [in the latest release version of Next](https://github.com/theme-next/hexo-theme-next/releases/latest).
-Then, you can help us by [Reporting Bugs](#reporting-bugs) or [Suggesting Enhancements](#suggesting-enhancements) to our [Repository](https://github.com/theme-next/hexo-theme-next).
+If you find a bug in the source code, most importantly, please check carefully if you can reproduce the problem [in the latest release version of Next](https://github.com/next-theme/hexo-theme-next/releases/latest).
+Then, you can help us by [Reporting Bugs](#reporting-bugs) or [Suggesting Enhancements](#suggesting-enhancements) to our [Repository](https://github.com/next-theme/hexo-theme-next).
 Even better, you can [submit a Pull Request](#submitting-a-pull-request) with a fix.

 ### Reporting Bugs